nubank/state-flow/README.md

 ### Running the flow

-A `flow` doesn't do anything a by itself, it just defines a function from initial state to a return value and a final state.
+A `flow` doesn't do anything by itself, it just defines a function from initial state to a return value and a final state.
 Therefore, we need to do something to run it.
 To do that, we use `state-flow.core/run!` with an initial value (usually the initialized components).

 ```clojure
 (def my-flow (flow "my flow" do-this do-that verify-this verify-that))